microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   - The `"entries"` property specifies a list of menu entries that will appear nested under this entry.
 This can contain other `"type":"folder"` groups as well!
+* `"type":"action"`: This represents a menu entry that should execute a specific `ShortcutAction`.
+  - The `"name"` property provides a string of text to display for the action.
+  - The `"icon"` property provides a path to a image to use as the icon.
+This property is optional.
+  - The `"name"` property specifies a shortcut action similar to the "command" property in keybindings.
+If this is a string, we'll treat it as a name of a `ShortcutAction`.
+If it's an object, we'll treat it like an `ActionAndArgs`

 ## UI/UX Design